 This medication is used to help control bleeding due to a condition where your blood does not clot the way it normally should (fibrinolysis).
 This may cause serious bleeding after certain surgeries or in certain conditions (such as bleeding disorders, liver disease, cancer).
 Aminocaproic acid works by helping your blood clot normally.
 It belongs to a class of drugs known as antifibrinolytics.

 Take this medication by mouth as directed by your doctor.
 Follow your doctor's instructions carefully.
 The dosage and how often you take this medication are based on your medical condition and response to treatment.

 Your doctor should closely monitor you until your bleeding is controlled.
 See also Notes section.

 It is very important to take this medication as prescribed by your doctor to get the most benefit from it.
 Do not skip any doses.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.

-If you are using the liquid form of this medication, measure your dose with a special measuring spoon or device.
-Do not use a household spoon because it may not provide the correct dose.
+If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
+Do not use a household spoon because you may not get the correct dose.

-Inform your doctor if your condition persists or worsens.
+Tell your doctor if your condition lasts or gets worse.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.